 - Don’t forget to include at least three photographs you’ve taken.

 - Proofread your post (using a reputable grammar and spell-checker like Grammarly) before you submit it to me for consideration.
 Submissions that have grammatical or spelling errors will not be published.

 - Include a title and subtitles and keep paragraphs relevant to the titles.

 - Research your keywords and include the keywords in the content so they occur naturally.
-Show the keywords you’ve selected to the bottom of your document.
+Show the keywords you’ve selected at the bottom of your document.